Meet Our Counselors

 JD was a military brat from birth to adulthood.
 His worldview is largely shaped by his experience which includes living in Germany (both before the wall and after the wall) and the years living between Maryland and California.

 JD has had over 7 years of experience which includes counseling individuals (children, adolescents, and adults), families, and couples.
 He also has experiences working with refugees from around the globe.
 He has supervised counselors in training developing a program created to develop researchers, supervisors, and educators.
 He also has five publications in the last four years of research in the field of counseling including his dissertation on humor and adult attachment.
 He is seen as an expert in the areas of cinematherapy, refugee health, and humor.
 Clinically, he specializes in helping patients deal and cope with anxiety, depression, men’s issues, trauma, PTSD, family issues, and grief and loss.
 JD’s approaches include CBT (Cognitive Behavioral Therapy), Gestalt, Solution-Focused Brief Therapy, Choice Theory, Play Therapy, and Sandtray Therapy.
-JD sees clients 3 years old and older and he is currently under play therapy supervision with Dr. Villarreal-Davis, RPT-S.
+JD sees clients 3 years old and older and he is currently under play therapy supervision with Dr. Christina Villarreal-Davis, LPC-S, RPT-S, NCC.

 JD was authored and co-authored many articles about cinematherapy and its impact on clients.
 Articles include, “How the Marvel Cinematic Universe Represents our Quality World” and “The Walking Dead Model of Gatekeeping Transparency,” which was created from his love of AMC’s TWD.